top of page

 • Do they have the right qualifications and experience?

-These tell you they understand UK tax law, bookkeeping standards, HMRC rules, etc. And ask whether they’ve worked with creative businesses before.
-They need to “speak your language” -know what royalties are, how contracts work, what counts as creative expenses.
+These qualifications indicate that they understand UK tax law, bookkeeping standards, HMRC rules, and more.
+Additionally, ask whether they’ve worked with creative businesses before.
+They need to “speak your language”—know what royalties are, how contracts work, and what counts as creative expenses.

 • Are they up to date with the creative sector reliefs & credits?

-Make sure they fully understand AVEC, VGEC, theatre & museum reliefs and the changes from April 2025.
-For example:
+Ensure they fully understand AVEC, VGEC, theatre, and museum reliefs, as well as the changes from April 2025.
+For instance:

 • How do they handle your income mix & expenses?